The Co-operative Group: Co-operative Party

 Co-op is a major affiliate and supporter of the Co-operative Party, which fields candidates in elections on joint tickets with the Labour Party as Labour and Co-operative Party.
-It is a substantial funder of the Co-operative Party, which is subject to approval at the annual Co-op Group AGM.
+It is annual subscription payment makes it a substantial funder of the Co-operative Party nationally, with group trade in every region of England, Wales and Scotland.
+As a distribution out of surplus this continues to be subject to member vote and approval at the annual Co-op Group member meeting and AGM.
 In 2020, the annual general meeting voted to continue funding the Co-operative Party by a vote of 42,514 for, to 9,000 against.
-In 2019, the Co-op made donations totaling £625,600 (2018: £625,600) to the Co-operative Party.
+In 2019, the Co-op made donations totalling £625,600 (2018: £625,600) to the Co-operative Party.
+In following AGMs, the membership continued to vote to maintain affiliation; however the distribution motions proposed by the board in successive years did not increase with inflation and remained around the £650,000 mark during the covid and Ukraine war bouts of real terms UK inflation.

 In addition to core aims of furthering co-operative values and mutualism in parliaments across the UK and Isle of Man, activists and representatives (MPs & Peers, MSPs, MSs, MLAs and councillors) campaign on wider social issues.

 Co-operative school academies

 The Group sponsors a non-profit multi-academy trust in the North of England, the Co-op Academies Trust.
 Founded in 2010, the Trust had grown to 32 academies, across 3 regional hubs by 2023.
+Co-op does provide resource and continue to ensure the values and principles remain key to the ethos of the school bodies.
+Students wear uniforms with a Co-operative/Co-operation logo on the breast pocket.